-Much of this can be found inexpensively at a discount or Dollar Store.
+Much of these treats can be found inexpensively at a discount store or Dollar Store.
 When the children first see that there is no candy, it is fun – most of them are very excited to be getting something different and I even hear them yelling happily to their parents about the surprise.
 The only ones who are disappointed are the teenagers as the best that they get is a little notebook or pen and they are so addicted to sugar that it is a disappointment for them.

 If you think you are spoiling the children’s fun by not giving them candy then here are some facts to consider.

-- Among school age kids, the number who are overweight has doubled and the number who are obese has tripled over the past 15 years (Tremblay MS, Willms JD.
+- Among school-age kids, the number who are overweight has doubled and the number who are obese has tripled over the past 15 years (Tremblay MS, Willms JD.
 Is the Canadian childhood obesity epidemic related to physical inactivity?
 International Journal of Obesity 2003; 27: 1100-1105.)

-- 1 in 3 school age kids is either overweight or obese in Canada today.
+- 1 in 3 school-age kids is either overweight or obese in Canada today.

-- More children suffer Type 2 diabetes.
+- More children suffer from Type 2 diabetes.
 Obesity is a major factor in Type 2 diabetes, which can lead to blindness.
-A child who develops Type 2 as a young teenager will be coming down with complications at the peak of his or her productive life.
+A child who develops Type 2 diabetes as a young teenager will be coming down with complications at the peak of his or her productive life.

-- Every Canadian must play a part in battle against childhood obesity – NEWS RELEASE June 12, 2002 OTTAWA … With a rise in the prevalence of childhood obesity comes an increased risk for cardiovascular disease, Type II diabetes, asthma, hypertension, and several other chronic conditions.
+- Every Canadian must play a part in the battle against childhood obesity – NEWS RELEASE June 12, 2002 OTTAWA … With a rise in the prevalence of childhood obesity comes an increased risk for cardiovascular disease, Type II diabetes, asthma, hypertension, and several other chronic conditions.
 The way to reduce the incidence of these conditions in children and youth is for physicians, families, and communities to work together,” adds Dr. LeBlanc, chair of the CPS Advisory Committee on Healthy Active Living for Children and Youth.
 “We have a responsibility to ensure they are equipped with the knowledge, opportunities, and facilities they need to stay healthy and active throughout their lives.”
 From: http://www.cps.ca/english/index.htm

 Also, we know that sugar promotes tooth decay.